-The Westport House Loop is a beautiful 3.5k trail through Westport House estate.
-Walkers can start from any of three points – from the historic house itself, from the Hotel Westport Bridge entrance or from the estate’s Quay entrance.
+The Westport House Loop is a beautiful 3.5k loop trail through Westport House estate.
+Walkers can start from any of three points – from the historic house itself, from the Hotel Westport Bridge entrance, or from the estate’s Quay entrance.
 Whichever you choose, you will quickly find yourself immersed in a woodland landscape that is both historic and beautiful.

-The stunning parkland was by Lancelot ‘Capability’ Brown, an acclaimed and hugely influential English landscape architect.
-Much of the 100 acres of magnificent broad-leaved woodlands was planted in the late 17th and early 18th centuries, while the 19th and early 20th centuries saw additional large-scale planting.
+The stunning parkland was by Lancelot ‘Capability' Brown, an acclaimed and hugely influential English landscape architect.
+Much of the 100 acres of magnificent broad-leaved woodlands were planted in the late 17th and early 18th centuries, while the 19th and early 20th centuries saw additional large-scale planting.
 The gardens and pathways have recently been tenderly and respectfully rejuvenated under landscape architect Oisín Griffin, and they are a joy.

-The looped walk takes you through some of the most picturesque riverside, lakeside and woodland vistas.
+The looped walk takes you through some of the most picturesque riverside, lakeside, and woodland vistas.
 Have your cameras at the ready!
 There are also two routes to choose from – an easy river walk on the flat, or a slightly more challenging through the woods.

 Old Head Woods

 Speaking of ancient Atlantic Oaks, head out to Old Head for something truly unique: Ireland’s only Atlantic-Oak forest that grows right on the coast.

 Take the 20-minute drive to Old Head Beach out the coast road (R335).
 You’ll find the woods by crossing the smaller beach to the left of Old Head Pier.
 On the far side of the strand, you’ll spot a little gate and stile in the rocky rise.
 This will lead you into the forest.